-An example of such a direction or ground rule is found in the JCV Ground Rules Hearing video online at www.judicialcollege.vic.edu.au/resources/how-conduct-ground-rules-hearing
+54 An example of such a direction or ground rule is found in the JCV Ground Rules Hearing video online at

-56 See Jury Directions Act 2015 Part 5, Division 3.
+&lt;sup>56 See Jury Directions Act 2015 Part 5, Division 3.

-- (i) direct counsel59 to divide the topics between them in advance of the hearing, with counsel for the first accused leading the questioning, and counsel for the other accused asking only ancillary questions relevant to their client's case without repeating the questioning that has already taken place on behalf of the other accused - (e) as to the use of models, plans, body maps or similar aids: - (i) if the witness needs to indicate a part of the body, direct counsel60 to ask the witness to point to the relevant part on a body map61 and disallow questions by counsel requiring the witness to point to a part of the witness's own body - (ii) allow the use of symbols to reinforce comprehension62 (for example, pictorial representation of 'I don't know/I've forgotten') - (iii) allow the use of pictures and dolls to help with location and position - (iv) allow the use of a timeline (for example, using post-it notes containing events and/or reference points on a page containing only a horizontal line) so that the witness can place events in order - (v) provide an opportunity at the ground rules hearing for the intermediary to discuss recommendations for use of any communication aids and to demonstrate how visual resources and props can be used - (f) as to a direction that the party intending to lead evidence to contradict or challenge or otherwise discredit the witness is not obliged to put that evidence to the witness: - (i) this should be a direction of last resort.
-The first step is to pose the questions contradicting or challenging the witness in a form that the witness will understand, with the assistance of an intermediary where there is one, and/or by direction of the Court - (ii) if the Court considers, on the recommendation of the intermediary or on its own motion, that there is a risk of a vulnerable witness being unable to understand, becoming distressed or acquiescing to leading questions that contradict or challenge them, the Court may dispense with normal practice and impose restrictions on counsel63 'putting the case' (see also [5.6]). - 5.5 In addition to the directions the Court may give under section 389E of the Act at the ground rules hearing, the Court may give directions about: - (a) timing of the witness's viewing of the VARE, which should be on a day earlier than the day evidence is to be given - (b) the use of the first names of the witness, counsel64 and the intermediary (if any) as well as how the judicial officer is to be addressed during the questioning of the witness
+- counsel to raise the differences before the trier of fact after the witness's evidence, or through another witness) - (ii) determine whether questions may be asked on other areas or topics upon which counsel would wish to cross-examine if the witness was an adult or non-vulnerable witness - (iii) disallow complex questions around time, sequence or duration - (d) as to allocation among co-accused of the topics about which a witness may be asked: - (i) direct counsel to divide the topics between them in advance of the hearing, with counsel for the first accused leading the questioning, and counsel for the other accused asking only ancillary questions relevant to their client's case without repeating the questioning that has already taken place on behalf of the other accused - (e) as to the use of models, plans, body maps or similar aids: - (i) if the witness needs to indicate a part of the body, direct counsel to ask the witness to point to the relevant part on a body map and disallow questions by counsel requiring the witness to point to a part of the witness's own body - (ii) allow the use of symbols to reinforce comprehension (for example, pictorial representation of 'I don't know/I've forgotten') - (iii) allow the use of pictures and dolls to help with location and position - (iv) allow the use of a timeline (for example, using post-it notes containing events and/or reference points on a page containing only a horizontal line) so that the witness can place events in order - (v) provide an opportunity at the ground rules hearing for the intermediary to discuss recommendations for use of any communication aids and to demonstrate how visual resources and props can be used - (f) as to a direction that the party intending to lead evidence to contradict or challenge or otherwise discredit the witness is not obliged to put that evidence to the witness: - (i) this should be a direction of last resort.
+The first step is to pose the questions contradicting or challenging the witness in a form that the witness will understand, with the assistance of an intermediary where there is one, and/or by direction of the Court

-For an example of a body map, see judicialcollege.vic.edu.au/resources/victims-and-witnesses under the heading 'Ground rules hearings: Intermediary Assessment Report and recommendations'.
+&lt;sup>61 For an example of a body map, see judicialcollege.vic.edu.au/resources/victims-and-witnesses under the heading 'Ground rules hearings: Intermediary Assessment Report and recommendations'.

-62 For examples of such symbols, see Footnote 61.
+&lt;sup>62 For examples of such symbols, see Footnote 61.